yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

     - C#: `appsettings.json`
     - Python: `.env`

 3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
-Then save the file by using the shortcut keys CTRL+S or CMD+S.
+Then save the file by right-clicking on the file from the left pane and hit **Save**

 4. Navigate to the folder for your preferred language and install the necessary packages

     **C#**

      ```bash
    cd CSharp
-   dotnet add package Azure.AI.OpenAI --prerelease
+   dotnet add package Azure.AI.OpenAI --version 1.0.0-beta.9
     ```

     **Python**